jsoung/i4g/docs/dev_guide.md

 - Review API and worker tasks should run as services.
 - GDoc exporter requires Google service account credentials.
 - Use `docker/` folder for containerized deployment (optional).

+### Terraforming GCP Resources

+Infrastructure lives under the sibling `infra/` tree.
+For module layout, workflow steps, and Discovery Engine prerequisites (including the quota-project command), follow the instructions in `infra/README.md`.

 ### Publishing the FastAPI Image to Artifact Registry